bbarello/code_refactor/README.md

 ## Description

 ```
-Refactor of Horiseon.com to follow accessibility standards and optimized for search engines.
+Refactor of Horiseon.com to follow accessibility standards and optimization for search engines.

 ```